Are you confused by all those different words and terms you keep hearing as you start to plan your wedding?

-CUMMERBAND – A wide, decorative sash for men to wear around their waist.
-It usually matches a bow tie, and is worn with formal, black tie attire.
+CUMMERBUND – A wide, decorative sash for men to wear around their waist.
+It usually matches a bow tie and is worn with formal, black tie attire.
 Like tuxedos.

 FAVOURS – The traditional little gifts that the bride and groom hand out to every guest.
 You’ll usually find them with the place settings at the wedding breakfast.
 Often small, they can be anything you’d like.
 Common options are chocolates, sugared almonds, flower seeds or mini plants, miniature drinks or little trinkets and keepsakes.

-FLOWER GIRL – A young member of the wedding party, the flower girl traditional walks before the bride down the aisle, sprinkling flower petals to line the way.
+FLOWER GIRL – A young member of the wedding party, the flower girl traditionally walks before the bride down the aisle, sprinkling flower petals to line the way.

 GARTER – A piece of bridal lingerie worn under the wedding dress on the thigh, the tradition goes that during the reception the groom should remove it with his teeth (or hands) and toss it to the crowd.
 Bachelors aim to catch it for good luck in marrying next.
 (It’s just like the bouquet toss).